IBM/watsonx-code-assistant/README.md

 1. Use the <a href="https://cloud.ibm.com/catalog/services/ibm-watsonx-code-assistant" target="_blank">IBM Cloud catalog</a> to provision a service instance of watsonx Code Assistant.
 1. When you finish provisioning your instance, click **Setup** to open an onboarding checklist page to help you with configuration.
 1. Have your developers create an IBM Cloud API Key.
-1. Have your developers install the Visual Studio Code extension for watsonx Code Assistant.
+1. Have your developers install the Visual Studio Code extension or Eclipse IDE plugin for watsonx Code Assistant.
-   - For Trial and Essentials plans, install the <a href="https://marketplace.visualstudio.com/items?itemName=IBM.wca-core" target="_blank">watsonx Code Assistant extension</a>.
-   - For the Standard plan, install the <a href="https://marketplace.visualstudio.com/items?itemName=IBM.wca-eja" target="_blank">watsonx Code Assistant for Enterprise Java Applications extension</a>.

 For more information, see the documentation for:
 - <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca" target="_blank">Setting up your watsonx Code Assistant service in IBM Cloud</a>
 - <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-extensions" target="_blank">Installing the IDE extension or plugin</a>